Škoda Slavia: Safety

-In April 2023, the Slavia was awarded five stars for adult and child occupant protection by Global NCAP 2.0 (similar to Bharat NCAP, based on Latin NCAP 2016) under its Safer Cars for India project.
-The rating was based on tests performed on both the Slavia and its twin the Volkswagen Virtus.
-Despite being optional, the Slavia and Virtus' side and curtain airbags met Global NCAP's requirements to be fitted during the side pole test.
+In April 2023, the Slavia was awarded five stars for both adult and child occupant protection by Global NCAP 2.0 (based on Latin NCAP 2016) under its Safer Cars for India project.
+The rating was based on tests performed on both the Slavia and its twin, the Volkswagen Virtus.
+Despite being optional (now standard across all variants since July 2024), the Slavia and Virtus' side and curtain airbags met Global NCAP's requirements to be fitted during the side pole test.
 In all tests, protection of most body parts was deemed good or adequate, but there was moderate rearward intrusion of the pedals in the frontal offset test and a moderate risk of rib fracture in the side pole test.

 In April 2024, side and curtain airbags were made standard equipment on the Slavia.